-Here's What Monica Lewinsky Is Doing 20 Years Later
+Here's What Monica Lewinsky Is Doing Now

-It’s been 20 years since former President Bill Clinton’s affair with 22-year-old White House intern Monica Lewinsky came to light.
+It’s been over 20 years since former President Bill Clinton’s affair with 22-year-old White House intern Monica Lewinsky came to light.
 In those two decades, Lewinsky has gone from a political punchline to anti-bullying advocate.
+Now, she’ll be helping to retell her story as a producer on Ryan Murphy’s forthcoming TV series on Clinton’s impeachment.

 The affair between Clinton and Lewinsky was first reported by media outlets in January of 1998, but Clinton didn’t admit having an “inappropriate relationship” with Lewinsky until that August, when he apologized for what he called “a critical lapse in judgment and a personal failure on my part for which I am solely and completely responsible.”